Political Science Department

 Law & Politics

-This course explores the relationship between law and politics, especially the role and influence of Supreme Courts, with a particular focus on Canada.
-Topics will include legal philosophy, the separation of powers, review of landmark judicial decisions, recent constitutional developments and their political implications, the continuing impact of the Charter of Rights and Freedoms, the judicialization of politics, rights litigation and prospects for political change, and the future of constitutional democracy.
-Prerequisites: PSCI 101, 102 and 36 credits of PSCI at the 200 level (221/222 recommended).
+This course explores the role of the courts in politics, particularly in Canada.
+Possible Topics include recent constitutional developments; the impact of the Charter of Rights and Freedoms; the judicialization of politics; philosophy of law; and strategic litigation.
+Prerequisites: PSCI 101, 102 and 3 credits of PSCI at the 200 level (221 or 222 recommended).
 Three credits.

 Women & Politics